StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

   ...
 ```

-## Create or update the monitor in StackState
+## Create or update the monitor in Rancher Observability

-After completing the `monitor.yaml`, use the [StackState CLI](/setup/cli/k8sTs-cli-sts.md) to create or update the monitor:
+After completing the `monitor.yaml`, use the [Rancher Observability CLI](/setup/cli/k8sTs-cli-sts.md) to create or update the monitor:

 ```bash
 sts monitor apply -f monitor.yaml